Personal mission statement

 This is my personal mission statement, inspired by the version Evan Prodromou publishes on his website.
-It's a work in progress and feedback is encouraged - this is version 0.2.
+It's a work in progress and feedback is encouraged.

 My beliefs are what I think is important and true.

 - Everything is connected.
 We are part of a complex, interrelated network of which people are a subset.
 What happens to a small group of people in the context of human society affects the rest of the network.
 Similarly, what happens to our environment, or the ecosystems within it, also casts ripples throughout the network.
 Making the network work well for everything within it should be a common goal.

 - Achieving success is more to do with the local network around you than it is about innate individual characteristics, and our collective responsibility is to make those opportunities available for everyone.

 - Technology can be a force for good: that is to say, it can broaden understanding and empathy, and it can provide more equal access to opportunities.
 However, it is far from a given that it will.
 We have to work at it.